Table of Contents

 In Greek mythology, Echo belongs to the long list of figures who suffered the wrath of Hera.
 A voracious talker, Echo is supposedly the reason we have echoes today.
-Here’s a closer look.
+Ovid’s account of Echo is the best known version and can be found in Metamorphoses.

 Who Was Echo?

 Zeus, the god of thunder, liked to visit the nymphs of Mount Cithaeron and engage in flirtations with them.
 This was one of the many adulterous acts of Zeus.
-His wife, the goddess Hera, was always attentive to Zeus’ deeds and was extremely jealous and vengeful regarding his infidelity.
+His wife, the goddess Hera, was always attentive to Zeus’ deeds and was extremely jealous and vengeful because of his infidelity.

-When Zeus visited the nymphs, Echo had the task of distracting Hera with her endless talking, so that the queen goddess would not know what Zeus was up to.
+Zeus liked to visit the nymphs and have his way with them, but he didn’t want Hera to know of this.
+So, to get around that, Zeus had tasked Echo with the job of distracting Hera by endless talking, so that the queen goddess would not know what Zeus was up to.
 That way, Echo would distract Hera, and Zeus would escape without Hera catching him in the act.

-Hera, however, discovered what Echo was doing and was furious.
-As a punishment, Hera cursed Echo.
+Hera, however, discovered what Echo was up to and was furious.
+Rather than punishing her powerful husband, the king of the gods, Hera punished Echo for her involvement in her husband’s affairs.
 From then onwards, Echo no longer had control over her tongue.
 She was forced to remain silent and simply to repeat the words of others.

 After she was cursed, Echo was wandering in the woods when she saw the handsome hunter Narcissus looking for his friends.
 Narcissus was handsome, haughty and proud and couldn’t fall in love with anyone as he had a cold heart.

 Meanwhile, Narcissus fell in love with his own reflection and languished by the pool of water, talking to his reflection.
-Echo continued to watch him and slowly pined away to her death.
-As Echo died, her body disappeared, but her voice remained on earth to repeat the words of others.
-Narcissus, for his part, stopped eating and drinking and slowly died too, in pain over his unrequited love from the person in the water.
+He stopped eating and drinking and slowly died, in pain over his unrequited love from the person in the water.

 A Variation to the Myth